trixi-framework/HOHQMesh.jl/docs/src/HQMTool.md

 For convenience, `newProject` will generate default run parameters, like the plot file format and the smoother.
 The parameters can be edited with setter commands.
 For example, the script sets the polynomial order (default = 5) and the plot file format (default = "skeleton").

 One run parameter that must be set manually is the background grid.
-Since there is an outer boundary, that determines the extend of the domain to be meshed, so only the mesh size needs to be specified using
+Since there is an outer boundary, that determines the extent of the domain to be meshed, so only the mesh size needs to be specified using

 		addBackgroundGrid!(proj::Project, bgSize::Array{Float64})